ogao9/personal-website-v1.0/posts/post1.md

 ---
-title: 'Welcome to the Blog'
+title: 'My First Post'
 date: 'July 14 2021'
-excerpt: 'My first post.
+excerpt: 'This is my first post.
 I am excited to start writing!'
 cover_image: '/images/blog-cafe.jpg'
 ---
-## Header 2
-This is my first post.
-I'm excited to start writing!
+## My First Post
+Welcome to my blog!
+Thanks for stopping by.
+Be sure to come back for future posts.

 ### A list
 * Item 1